orcema/google-home-notifier-offline/README.md

 **important:**<br>
 **offline** refers to the announcement text being played from a local folder, but you still need an internet connection for casting to your google device, this i due to the google casting architecture.

+**version 1.1.0:**
+fix: google tts doesn't support speed anymore.
+Have to choose value 1 for normal speed or less than 1 for slow.
+!Important: a cache folder has to be setup.

 **version 1.0.2:**
 fix: url to play from localserver on linux host